Medication Therapy Management Program (MTM program)

 - Dietary supplements and vitamins

-The pharmacist will offer ways to manage your conditions with the drugs you take.
+The pharmacist will offer ways to manage your conditions with the medications you take.
 If more information is needed, the pharmacist may contact your prescribing doctor.
 A CMR review takes about 30 minutes and is usually offered once each year—if you qualify.
-At the end of your discussion, the pharmacist will give you a Personal Medication List of the medications you discussed during your CMR.
+At the end of your discussion, the pharmacist will provide you a Personal Medication List with the medications you discussed during your CMR.